A cohort is a group of students who

 The business community is very excited about professional education that features a multinational focus.
 While many alumni choose to travel for career prospects, many choose to remain in the Jacksonville, Fla, area.
 Jacksonville hosts numerous multinational companies and is attracting more each day with inviting incentive programs.
 This results in myriad opportunities for students with a truly international education.
 Visit Jacksonville's Chamber of Commerce for details on business in Jacksonville.

 Since business degrees are very versatile, alumni of the GlobalMBA go into various fields: marketing, finance, economics, hospitality, technology, government, education, non-profit, and more.
 Position titles recent alumni have had immediately upon graduation include project manager, analyst, and coordinator.
 After two to three years, they have typically been promoted at least once, and we have several vice presidents, presidents and CEOs among our alumni network.
 Alumni have also served in the Peace Corps, worked for the United Nations and created entrepreneurial ventures, in addition to working for multinational companies like Deutschebank and Disney World.
+Visit our alumni testimonials page to hear from a few in their own words.

 The GlobalMBA international alumni network becomes more impressive every year.
 Once admitted to the program, students are granted access to our GlobalMBA LinkedIn group to begin making connections right away.
 Networking events with alumni are held in each country, at each consortium institution.
 Alumni are also invited to participate in several events throughout the program.
 View the GlobalMBA YouTube clips to hear more from our alumni.